expo/expo/docs/pages/workflow/linking.md

 ### `Linking` module

 To save you the trouble of inserting a bunch of conditionals based on the environment that you're in and hardcoding urls, we provide some helper methods in our extension of the `Linking` module.
-When you want to provide a service with a url that it needs to redirect back into your app, you can call `Linking.makeUrl()` and it will resolve to the following:
+When you want to provide a service with a url that it needs to redirect back into your app, you can call `Linking.createURL()` and it will resolve to the following:

 - _Published app in Expo client_: `exp://exp.host/@community/with-webbrowser-redirect`
 - _Published app in standalone_: `myapp://`
 - _Development_: `exp://localhost:19000`

-You can also change the returned url by passing optional parameters into `Linking.makeUrl()`.
+You can also change the returned url by passing optional parameters into `Linking.createURL()`.
 These will be used by your app to receive data, which we will talk about in the next section.

 ### Handling links into your app